The Tree of Life: Universal Symbol of Vital Force

 Why is it important to preserve and celebrate trees?

-Trees play a crucial role in our environment .
-They produce oxygen, support rich biodiversity and contribute to the beauty of our landscapes.
+Trees play a crucial role in our environment.
+They produce oxygen, house rich biodiversity, and contribute to the beauty of our landscapes.
 It is essential to preserve and celebrate them as an integral part of our natural and cultural heritage.